September 27th & 28th, 2018

 I’m combining these two days for simplicity.
 I spent most of the time in Bishop.
 My one goal for this town time was to eat as much as possible to regain my strength, and I did a pretty good job.

 I started the first day with a big breakfast at the hotel, followed by a pizza for lunch and sushi rolls for dinner.
 I had really been dreaming of sushi and hot sake for some reason and the town just happened to have a Japanese restaurant.
 I know sushi doesn’t sound very filling but the rolls were big.
 Plus, I snacked a lot.

-We easily hitched a ride to Bishop, where we checked into The Hostel California (THC, and also very THC-friendly).
+I easily hitched a ride to Bishop, where I checked into The Hostel California (THC, and also very THC-friendly).
 It was a great place that I had heard a lot about.
 A bunk was only $25 and there were tons of amenities…most importantly, free bikes!
 These were hardly needed, since everything was within a block of the hostel: the library, 2 laundromats, 2 outdoor gear stores, and lots of restaurants.
-The hostel also had free loaner clothes for while we did laundry.
+The hostel also had free loaner clothes to wear while I did laundry.
 I got all my chores done easily and efficiently.
 I would say this was the best trail town yet.

 Small town with a big backyard.

 There was even a shop with my name.

 The next morning, I rode a bike to the grocery store and I bought way too much food.
 But I wasn’t about to run so low again.
 I weighed my full pack at the hostel and was shocked to see that it totaled 30 lbs!
 That’s got to be the heaviest it’s ever been.
 But considering all the weight I’d lost, it evened out in the the wash.
 I was probably down below 120 lbs when I first came out of the mountains.